Alvan E. Bovay: Career

 Another incident in Wisconsin strengthened the momentum of abolitionism in the state.
-A slave, named Glover, had found his way to the outskirts of Racine, Wisconsin.
+A slave, Joshua Glover, had found his way to the outskirts of Racine, Wisconsin.
 On March 9, his Missouri master obtained a warrant from the United States district court to apprehend Glover, who was brought to the Milwaukee jail.
 That night, led by Sherman Booth, citizens stormed the jail and rescued Glover.

 After Congress passed the controversial bill, another meeting was held the evening of March 20 in a small frame schoolhouse, where the new party was officially formed.
 Bovay and 16 others attended the meeting.
 They came out of the schoolhouse in agreement that one unified front was crucial to the fight against slavery and thus began the Republican Party: "We went into the little meeting held in a school house Whigs, Free Soilers, and Democrats.
 We came out of it Republicans and we were the first Republicans in the Union," he would say.
-Although the Oconomowac newspaper editor Edwin Hurlbut was credited with naming the Republican Party, Bovay later wrote that he had named the party "Republican."
+Although the Oconomowoc newspaper editor Edwin Hurlbut was credited with naming the Republican Party, Bovay later wrote that he had named the party "Republican."
 He said that he chose the name because it was a simple but significant word synonymous with equality.
 Moreover, Thomas Jefferson had earlier chosen "Republican" to refer to his party, which gave the name respect borne of historical significance.
 Greeley boosted the name of the Republicans to national prominence.
 Bovay later wrote, "The actors in that remote little eddy of politics realized at the time that they were making history by that solitary tallow candle in the little white schoolhouse on the prairie."

-Bovay was a Republican member of the Wisconsin State Assembly in 1859 and 1860 and represented the first district of Fond du Lac Founty.
+Bovay was a Republican member of the Wisconsin State Assembly in 1859 and 1860 and represented the first district of Fond du Lac County.
 In the American Civil War, he served as major of the 19th Wisconsin Infantry Regiment from 1861 to 1865.
 After the Civil War, Bovay again took up the practice of law.

 Bovay denounced the Republican Party in 1874, just as he had condemned his own Whig Party and started the Republican Party 20 years earlier, and declared, "The mission of the Republican party had ended with the overthrow of slavery and the reconstruction of the old slave states on a free basis...
 Its place should be taken by a new party with prohibition as its central idea."
 He became chairman of the first state central committee of the Prohibition Party of Wisconsin.

 Death

-He died at 85 on January 13, 1903, in Santa Monica, California.
+He died at 84 on January 13, 1903, in Santa Monica, California.